 Who can participate?

 You apply as a team.
 Each team must have at least three, but no more than four, student members.
 Anyone who is a current student at the graduate or undergraduate level, without respect to the nature of your degree program, qualifies.
 Each team also must identify a faculty member or other professional who will serve as their coach.
-The coach need not attend the live component of the event (at UT on January 16 and 17) in person, though this is certainly welcome.
+The coach need not attend the event.

 What is the prize?

 There are cash prizes for the student members of all three teams that reach the final round of the competition.
-The overall winning team will receive a total $2000 honorarium.
-The second-place team will receive $1000.
-The third-place team will receive $500.
-The teams will decide for themselves how to divide those prizes, of course.
-The student members of all three finalist teams also will receive a starter-library of cybersecurity-related books.
+In 2020, the overall winning team received a total $2000 honorarium.
+The second-place team received $1000.
+The third-place team received $500.
+The student members of all three finalist teams also received a starter-library of cybersecurity-related books.

 Deadline to apply?